 Frankly I abhor pulling/bursting the cork through the intact foil/capsule as a boorish technique in opening a wine vessel.
 But in times of distress or if TSA scored your corkscrew OK I guess.
 Doing so virtually assures a drippy mess when subsequently pouring and to allow the wine to touch the exposed jagged tin/aluminum/shrink-wrap “petals” may have taste ramifications.

-Pictured to the right is the TSA allowed corkscrew you can find many on-line via Google Shopping at this link.
+Pictured to the right is the TSA allowed corkscrew in the USA you can find many on-line via Google Shopping at this link.
+Ignore the ones wit the small foil cutting knife blades – they are not allowed only the ones with roller cutters are allowed. as pictured to the right.

 Am I too snobby here?
 If so, please excuse my slavish adherence to this small bit of bottle-opening etiquette/protocol.